Hydra-Chain/hydragon-assets/staking-integration-guide.md

 ### How to get Validators Data

-You can get the power exponent in Hydra Chain contract:
+You can get the power exponent from the Hydra Chain contract:

 ```solidity
     /**